sadko4u/timbre-mill/README.md

-  -dg, --dry                     The amount (in dB) of unprocessed signal in output file -f, --file                     Format of the output file name -fr, --fft-rank                The FFT rank (resolution) used for profiling -g, --group                    The group name for -cf (--child) option, "default" if not set -h, --help                     Output this help message -ir, --ir-file                 Format of the processed impulse response file name
+  -dg, --dry                     The amount (in dB) of unprocessed signal in output file -f, --file                     Format of the output file name -fr, --fft-rank                The FFT rank (resolution) used for profiling -frc, --fr-child               The name of the frequency response file for the child file -frm, --fr-master              The name of the frequency response file for the master file -g, --group                    The group name for -cf (--child) option, "default" if not set -h, --help                     Output this help message -ir, --ir-file                 Format of the processed impulse response file name